Nitrate: Chemical and biochemical properties

 However, in reality, nitrogen, oxygen, and water do not combine directly to form nitrate.
 Rather, a reductant such as hydrogen reacts with nitrogen to produce "fixed nitrogen" such as ammonia, which is then oxidized, eventually becoming nitrate.
 Nitrate does not accumulate to high levels in nature because it reacts with reductants in the process called denitrification (see Nitrogen cycle).

 Nitrate is used as a powerful terminal electron acceptor by denitrifying bacteria to deliver the energy they need to thrive.
 Under anaerobic conditions, nitrate is the strongest electron acceptor used by prokaryote microorganisms (bacteria and archaea) to respirate.
-The redox couple NO3-/N2 is at the top of the redox scale for the anaerobic respiration, just below the couple oxygen (/), but above the couples Mn(IV)/Mn(II), Fe(III)/Fe(II), SO4(2-)/HS-, /.
-In natural waters inevitably contaminated by microorganisms, nitrate is a quite unstable and labile dissolved chemical species because it is metabolised by denitrifying bacteria.
-Water samples for nitrate/nitrite analyses need to be kept at 4 °C in a refrigerated room and analysed as quick as possible to limit the loss of nitrate.
+The redox couple NO_{3}-/N2 is at the top of the redox scale for the anaerobic respiration, just below the couple oxygen (/), but above the couples Mn(IV)/Mn(II), Fe(III)/Fe(II), SO_{4}(2-)/HS-, /.
+In natural waters inhabited by microorganisms, nitrate is a quite unstable and labile dissolved chemical species because it is metabolised by denitrifying bacteria.
+Water samples for nitrate/nitrite analyses need to be kept at 4 °C in a refrigerated room and analysed as quickly as possible to limit the loss of nitrate.

-In the first step of the denitrification process, dissolved nitrate (NO3-) is catalytically reduced into nitrite (NO2-) by the enzymatic activity of bacteria.
+In the first step of the denitrification process, dissolved nitrate (NO_{3}-) is catalytically reduced into nitrite (NO_{2}-) by the enzymatic activity of bacteria.
 In aqueous solution, dissolved nitrite, N(III), is a more powerful oxidizer that nitrate, N(V), because it has to accept less electrons and its reduction is less kinetically hindered than that of nitrate.

+Electrochemical reduction of nitrate is also well-known, although its use for energy storage and denitrification remains underdeveloped.

 During the biological denitrification process, further nitrite reduction also gives rise to another powerful oxidizing agent: nitric oxide (NO).
 NO can fix on myoglobin, accentuating its red coloration.
 NO is an important biological signaling molecule and intervenes in the vasodilation process.
 Still, it can also produce free radicals in biological tissues, accelerating their degradation and aging process.
 The reactive oxygen species (ROS) generated by NO contribute to the oxidative stress, a condition involved in vascular dysfunction and atherogenesis.